 Find an after-school nanny who can pick up your children from school or the bus stop, bring them home, make yummy snacks, help with homework, plan activities or whatever your family needs.
 Many will also perform some light housekeeping if you ask.

-If your kids are a little older and you need someone to simply watch them until you get home, a babysitter may be a good option.
+If your kids are a little older and you need someone to simply watch them until you get home, an after-school babysitter may be a good option.
 They're usually not as focused on child development as a nanny, but it can be a better fit for your family.

 A neighborhood teen may be your family's solution, especially if the teen already serves as your date-night babysitter.
 Your child has already built a rapport with the sitter, and teens are often great homework helpers, too.
 As with all care providers, a teen caring for your child should hold infant and child CPR certification.

-According to Dischler, a family child care center can be a great answer to the after-school care question.
-They're run in providers' homes, so kids benefit from a small, family-like environment, while you know they're taken care of until you get home.
+According to Dischler, a family or in-home child care center can be a great answer to the after-school care question.
+They're run in a provider's home, so kids benefit from a small, family-like environment and you know they're taken care of until you get home.

 Child care cooperatives can be formed by a group of parents, by neighbors in a community or by businesses that want to help their employees by providing professional co-op child care.
 In most neighborhood child care co-ops, no money changes hands.
 Parents simply ask for care when they need it and care for other members' children in return.

 PRO TIP: If you go this route, make sure your co-op establishes ground rules to help you avoid any misunderstandings that can come up.

 In some schools, teachers provide after-school child care.
 Children are in a safe environment and will know the adults involved in providing care.
 Privately run programs sometimes operate their own after-school program at a school site.
 In either of these situations, your child will be in a familiar environment.